 Who is Late Romantic?

-Late Romantic is a romancier, writer, editor, librarian, and speaker based between London, UK and Erfurt, Germany.
+Late Romantic is a romancier, writer, editor, librarian, and speaker based between London and Oxford, UK and Erfurt, Germany.
 Her creative work is published under C. E. Mahrey (a version of her full name) and her academic work is published under Kitty Shaw.
-She gained her BA in English and MA in Comparative Literature with an emphasis on German from Birkbeck College, University of London and is currently working on her PhD applying Romantic theory to bestselling 20th and 21st century texts at Oxford Brookes.
+She gained her BA in English and MA in Comparative Literature with an emphasis on German from Birkbeck College, University of London and is currently working on her PhD applying Romantic theory to bestselling 20th and 21st century texts at Oxford Brookes whilst teaching there.
 She is the co-founder of The Sylvia Plath Society and a member of the London Library.

 What is Late Romantic?